-The Internet is full of more help desks then you can shake a stick at (at least without scratching your screen).
+The internet is full of more help desks than you can shake a stick at (at least without scratching your screen).
 A wide variety advertise themselves as ecommerce help desks.
 However, while they will work moderately well with a website you’ve built yourself, few work with any online selling platforms.

 Finding an Actual Ecommerce Help Desk

 There are exceptions to the rule.
-Some, like Help Scout, have integrated with ecommerce store builders like WooCommerce, Shopify and LemonStand to improve support specifically for ecommerce.
+Some have integrated with ecommerce store builders like 3dcart, WooCommerce and Shopify to improve support specifically for ecommerce.
 Many can connect with other ecommerce systems like BigCommerce and support channels like social media.

-However, three help desks stand above the others: Zendesk, Freshdesk, and Desk.com.
-These three connect with more than just support channels for your store.
+However, four helpdesks stand above the others: Zendesk, Freshdesk, Help Scout and Gorgias.
+These four connect with more than just support channels for your store.
 They can also integrate seamlessly with eBay and Amazon.

 Choosing an Ecommerce Help Desk

-Each of the three best help desks for ecommerce has its own advantages.
+All four of the best help desks for ecommerce have their own advantages.
 Here are a few of the most noteworthy:

 - Zendesk has hundreds of integrations and incredibly powerful tools, and its flexible pricing makes it a top choice for businesses of any size.